bxparks/AceRoutine/README.md

 }
 ...
 ```
-The 2-argument version created an instance called `blinkSlow` which is an
+The 2-argument version created an object instance called `blinkSlow` which is an
+instance of an internally generated class named `CustomCoroutine_blinkSlow`
-instance of a subclass of `CustomCoroutine`.
-Everything else remains the same.
+which is a subclass of `CustomCoroutine`.

 ### External Coroutines